twolfson/twolfson.com/articles/halo.md

 # The Good

+## Modularity
 As already mentioned, Halo is great at modularity.
 Every model, view, and controller is self-contained with a global mediator, [Sauron][Sauron] to talk through if they need to.

 [Sauron]: https://github.com/Ensighten/Sauron

 The convention of the framework is to keep interactivity at the HTML/Builder level.
 This leads to a flat and understandable view infrastructure since everything acts as jQuery plugin.

+## Concrete channels on top of extensible system
 There are concrete channels/methods that controllers/models interact over.
 However, they are on an extensible system to create custom side-channels as necessary.
 For example, `Sauron.voice('dom/insert')` is used for the [requiredom][requiredom] jquery plugin.

 [requiredom]: https://github.com/Ensighten/Halo.extras/blob/master/src/public/js/requiredom.js

+## Loose input/output
 The framework is pretty loose in terms of input/output expected for models/controllers.
 It allows for infinite parameters and any of them could be callbacks which allows for quick hacks if you really need to.

 # The Bad

+## Models
 Models need some work.
 They are currently extremely loose in that there is no framework around schema/creation/maintennance.
 It was initially conceived that APIs should do the heavy lifting, however, there should be some level of support on the client-side as well.

+## State
-State could use a boost.
-There is currently no template for a state model, as a result, URL maintenance behind the mark.
-However, since we have this loose framework, something awesome can be built -- like a `state` model (internally stored object) with its own set of logic and proprietary URL format (maybe something like [URLON][URLON]).
-That is something you cannot get out of links alone =)
+State could use a boost; there is currently no template for a state model(s).
+As a result, state persistance/URL maintenance has a higher barrier to entry.
+However, there is a great foundation here; we can create a `state` model (internally stored object) with its own set of logic.
+Then, we can use a slick URL format (e.g. [URLON][URLON]) for persistance.

+This has the benefit of removing brittle links/routes from your HTML and keeping state at the application level rather than template level.

 [URLON]: http://blog.vjeux.com/2011/javascript/urlon-url-object-notation.html

+## Non-standardized parameter length
 Controllers/models are not standardized to a specific parameter length.
-This is a counterpoint to the `infinite parameters` point above.
-It is really a coinflip whether it should be done or not but there could be certain benefits such as a less guesswork in each controller.
+This is a counterpoint to the `infinite parameters` point mentioned above.
+It is a coinflip if there should be enforcement; the benefit being less guesswork about each controller's input.

+## Singleton models/controllers
 Currently, you can only have one controller of its type at a time.
 Interestingly, this has never given me a trouble; there is never the exact same set of business logic in two places.
 If there is, it is probably improperly placed view logic and/or something is organizationally incorrect.

 However, I still find this as an open wound.
 It has been partially addressed with the [factory pattern][factory] but is still an [open issue][multi-controller-issue].